BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 ## Solution idea

 I built an AI-driven video narration system tailored specifically for visually impaired.
-Unlike existing solutions, which often rely on pre-recorded audio descriptions, my system utilizes technologies such as convolutional neural networks (CNN) for human pose detection and description, along with an open-source language model (LLM) for scene interpretation.
+Unlike existing solutions, which often rely on pre-recorded audio descriptions, my system utilizes technologies such as open-source language model (LLM) for scene interpretation and Python libraries for video and audio processing.

 This approach sets my solution apart by offering dynamic descriptions that adapt to the content being viewed, ultimately providing visually impaired users with a more immersive and engaging experience.